isadri/inception/README.md

 ![Screenshot from 2024-02-14 13-15-44](https://github.com/isadri/inception/assets/116354167/97bb7a32-02e4-40eb-8ea1-6e51cfed250f)

-Build a new container with the following command:
+The `docker network create` command is used to create a new network.

 ```bash
 docker network create --driver bridge --attachable user-network
 ```

 This command creates a new local bridge network named `user-network`.
-And we specify the driver to be used to create the network as the `bridge` (by default it will be the `bridge`, so you can use the command without the `--driver` flag).
+And we specify the driver to be used to create the network as the `bridge` (by default it will be the `bridge` driver, so you can use the command without the `--driver` flag).
 Making the new network as `attachable` allows us to attach and detach containers from the network at any time.
 Check that the network has been created by running the `docker network ls`.

 ![Screenshot from 2024-02-14 13-22-46](https://github.com/isadri/inception/assets/116354167/0ea39aec-b47a-4e98-8ede-7c604f2b13db)

 We'll now create a new container attached to that network.

 ```bash
 docker run -it --network user-network --name network-explorer debian sh
 ```

 List the IP addresses that are available in the container by running:

 ```bash
 ip addr
 ```